ManageIQ/manageiq-pods/README.md

 _**As admin:**_

-Creating the required PVs may be a one or two step process.
-You may create the initial *templates* now, and then process them and create the *PV*s later, or you may do all of the processing and PV creation in one pass
+Creating the required PV may be a one or two step process.
+You may create the initial *template* now, and then process them and create the *PV* later, or you may do all of the processing and PV creation in one pass

-There are three parameters required to process the templates.
+There are three parameters required to process the template.
 Only `NFS_HOST` is required, `PV_SIZE` and `BASE_PATH` have sane defaults already